TarekSherif/CRM/README.md

-# CRM
-Mini-CRM

-Admin panel to manage   companies and their employees.
+# Admin panel to manage   companies and their employees.
 Mini-CRM.

 1. Basic Laravel Auth: ability to log in as administrator
 2. Use database seeds to create first user with